gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Description

 This repository maintains the Sustainability Core Ontology (SCO).
 SCO is a middle-level ontology, covering the terminology related to the three major theoretical challenges of sustainability [Ubbiali *et al.* (2024)](https://doi.org/10.31219/osf.io/z8uqr ):
-1) The polysemy of the term sustainability.
+1) The polysemy of the term "sustainability".
 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.